 Recent evidence has also shown that Wormwood can be an effective treatment for SIBO (small intestinal bacterial overgrowth).
 One particular study found that 84% of IBS patients tested positive for SIBO.
-This bacterial overgrowth can break down the lining of your stomach leading to “Leaky Gut Syndrome”, once the lining has been compromised it leaves the immune system exposed to foreign particles from food, bacteria and other microbes, this can then trigger an immune response or allergy that will irritate your enteric nervous system creating the havoc that can lead to IBS and many other problems.
+This bacterial overgrowth can break down the lining of your stomach leading to “Leaky Gut Syndrome”.
+Once the lining has been compromised it leaves the immune system exposed to foreign particles from food, bacteria and other microbes.
+This can then trigger an immune response that will irritate the enteric nervous system, creating the havoc that can lead to IBS and many other problems.
 Wormwood, along with other anti-microbial herbs such as oregano and thyme, have been shown to provide broad-spectrum coverage against the types of bacteria most commonly involved in SIBO.

 Worms - especially roundworms and pinworms are effectively neutralised by Wormwood.
 General parasitic infections are commonly treated with Wormwood, Black Walnut and Clove - these three herbs taken together are said to break the life cycle of the parasite, thus killing off the infection.